 “Managers of savanna ecosystems can take comfort from these findings.
 There is clearly little reason to be concerned over the medium-term effects of fires on bird communities, even for the most severe fires.
 Some savanna species may be dependent on fire-created habitats for breeding.
 However, these species tend to be highly mobile, enabling them to locate suitable breeding habitat irrespective of the fire management strategy employed, other than complete fire suppression”

 Once again the obvious conclusion would the that (taking all that has been said into account) the goal of total fire suppression would be a goal to be avoided at all costs.
 This holds true be it for the vegetation (and the grazers, and in turn predators that depend on them), the insect life and indeed the birdlife.
 There will be (for sure) first order casualties, but like all complex systems this has to be balanced and evaluated in the context of the greater good.
-It would appear that early burning (which inevitably allows unburned areas) is an overwhelming positive force that has existed for hundreds (if not thousands) of years and is now an intrinsic part of what shapes the landscape – certainly no more and no less than the rains, the lack of rains, the global weather patterns, and ultimately (and certainly the most profound) the influence of us humans.
+It would appear that early burning (which inevitably allows un-burned areas) is an overwhelming positive force that has existed for hundreds (if not thousands) of years and is now an intrinsic part of what shapes the landscape – certainly no more and no less than the rains, the lack of rains, the global weather patterns, and ultimately (and certainly the most profound) the influence of us humans.
 The overall goal it would seem is that early burning must be done with a degree of science and planning.
-At the moment in the Kafue the lack of fire breaks, man power and equipment means that the early burning is totally random in nature.
-The goal should be that different areas are burnt each year and that unburned areas can be planned and carried out.
-However in the absence of such infrastructure and management it would seem that a strategy of fairly random early burning is not a strategy to be ashamed off.
-Operators in the park and the GMAs should be given more direct involvement
+At the moment in the Kafue the lack of fire breaks, man power and equipment means that the early burning is usually quite random in nature.
+The goal should be that fire management becomes a far more proactive and integrated part of the management of the landscape.
+However in the absence of such infrastructure and management it would seem that a strategy of fairly random early burning is not a strategy to be ashamed off and is better then the alternative.

 Perhaps the most appropriate final words should go to Phillips, J.F.V, writing in 1965 who said that (fire in sub-saharan Africa is): “a bad master but a good servant”.